Does that fridge require cleaning? Well, yes. Unless it is straight outta factory.

 If possible, do not store cardboard/ paper boxes in the refrigerator, as they may absorb moisture and attract mold—store fruits and vegetables in plastic boxes to keep them fresh for a long time.

-Food storage tips to avoid mold build-up
+Food storage tips to avoid mold build-up in fridge

 To avoid mold growth inside the refrigerator, one must follow proper food storage procedures.